-With respect to the last two elements listed for the war crime of usurpation of sovereignty during military occupation:
+With respect to the last two elements listed for the war crime of usurpation of sovereignty during military occupation and deprivation of fair and regular trial:

-1. There is no requirement for a legal evaluation by the perpetrator as to the existence of an armed conflict or its character as international or non-international;
+- 1. There is no requirement for a legal evaluation by the perpetrator as to the existence of an armed conflict or its character as international or non-international; - 2.
+In that context there is no requirement for awareness by the perpetrator of the facts that established the character of the conflict as international or non-international;